 Adlai Stevenson’s presentation to the Security Council in the middle of the Cuban Missile Crisis.

-On October 26, Khrushchev sent a letter to Kennedy.
-He proposed removing the Soviet missiles from Cuba if the United States would promise not to invade the island or try to get rid of Castro.
+After getting embarrassed at the United Nations, Khrushchev sent a letter to Kennedy.
+He said he would take the Soviet missiles out of Cuba if the United States would promise not to attack Cuba or Castro.

 This put Kennedy in a hard position.
 Time was running out to start an attack on Cuba.
-If he waited even a day or two, the military would not be able to destroy the Soviet missiles before they could be launched.
+If he waited a day or two, the military would not be able to destroy the Soviet missiles before they could be launched.
 Khrushchev’s first letter seemed ok, but the second letter was more demanding.
-Perhaps he had lost power and hardliners in Moscow had taken over.
-Or it was possible that Khrushchev was scared that Kennedy might actually order a first strike and he was trying to find a way out of the crisis.
+Perhaps he had lost power and someone new had taken over.
+Or it was possible that Khrushchev was scared that Kennedy might start the war and he was trying to find a way out of the crisis.

-The members of EX-COMM all agreed that making a deal with the Soviets was risky.
-If the Soviet Union could use the threat of missiles in Cuba to get something from the United States, what would stop them from trying it again a year or two later?
+The members of EXCOMM all agreed that making a deal with the Soviets might be a bad idea.
+If the Soviet Union could use the missiles in Cuba to get something from the United States, what would stop them from trying it again a year or two later?
 What would they ask for next?
 Berlin?

 On October 28, Khrushchev said that he would remove the missiles from Cuba, so long as the United States would not attack Cuba.
 The crisis had lasted 13 days.
-In the end, Kennedy’s cool-thinking, patience, and because he found a way for Khrushchev to save face paid off.
+In the end, Kennedy succeeded in avoiding nuclear war because of his cool-thinking, patience, and because he found a way for Khrushchev to save face.
 Although nuclear war had been only hours away, the world had not blown itself up.

 Primary Source: Photograph